saddington/yen-handbook/2-job-openings.md

 # We're Hiring!

 Here are a list of current roles that we're looking to fill!
+Also, this [tweetstorm](https://twitter.com/yenFTW/status/1369341014469607425) might be a useful read re: skills & qualifications.

 ## Roles